 The HOA President painted me as a careless troublemaker as he informed the police the HOA would be held liable for any child injuries.
 He whined to the police that I wasn’t even a resident there, only my parents.

-Even after notifying them of the change in location, I was repeatedly called and texted.
 He reached out to my vendors directly, chastising my lack of professionalism and event organizing skills.
 I was made to look like an uninformed meddler.

 And they almost believed him.
 That is why he used the police as weapon.
 Because he knew that chances were the police would perceive him as a victim and me as a threat, a stray dog that needed taming.

-I found his disingenuous concern extremely (un)timely.
+I found his disingenuous concern convenient.